 Bathrooms

-10 Bright Bathrooms With Color And Pattern
+10 Bright Bathrooms With Colour And Pattern

 In this ensuite bathroom, watery-blue walls are calming, with hand-painted tile inspired by a London subway station to add pattern and personality.